-Many of us have been there at one time or another — in a relationship that is causing us stress, maybe too much stress.
-There is potential for the relationship to fulfill our ideal, but something keeps it from getting there.
-We end up battling, at times to our own emotional detriment, to keep the relationship going even through a steady chain of unfulfillment.
-Sometimes we break up, get back together, frustratingly chase and fight for our partner to do better, change, etc. But the question keeps coming up — when is it time to end the relationship and begin the process of moving forward?
+Many have been there at one time or another — in a relationship that is causing stress, maybe too much stress.
+There is potential for the relationship to fulfill your ideal, but something keeps it from getting there.
+You may end up battling, at times to your own emotional detriment, to keep the relationship going even through chronic disappointment.
+You may break up, get back together, frustratingly chase and fight for your partner to do better or change.
+But the question keeps coming up — when is it time to end the relationship and begin the process of moving forward?

 Nobody really wants to end a relationship.
-We put so much emotion, time, and energy into building and growing as couples.
-But sometimes, in order to realize our own potential and also to satisfy our core needs and goals in life — as well as for our emotional health — ending a relationship becomes the healthier decision,
+So much emotion, time, and energy is put into building and growing as a couple.
+But sometimes, in order to realize your own potential and also to satisfy your core needs and goals in life — as well as for your emotional health — ending a relationship becomes the healthier decision.

-In an unstable relationship, our hurt emotions and the immediate desire for emotional stability with our partners often cloud the bigger picture.
-We lose sight of long term emotional health and at times battle for relationships that bring more hurt than partnership.
+In an unstable relationship, the weight of hurt emotions and the desire for emotional stability in the relationship can often cloud the bigger picture.
+It can be easy to lose sight of long term emotional health and at times battle for relationships that cause more hurt than partnership.
 Consider asking yourself the following questions (and even better, discussing these questions with your partner).
-View each question not only in terms of concrete areas, but also acknowledge emotional priorities in your responses:
+View each question not only in terms of concrete, but also acknowledge emotional priorities in your responses:

 1. What are your values?

-Start by knowing what’s important in your life.
-What are the principles you abide by in your life?
+What is important in your life?
+What are the principles that guide you in your life?
 What do you prioritize?
-Family, work, travel, children, spontaneity, security, organization, emotional calm, on-the-go lifestyle, etc. Where do you and your partner stand in terms of each other’s values?
-Even if the values don’t necessarily line up, the more important question is if there is room in the relationship for each other’s values, including room for some compromise?
+Family, work, travel, children, spontaneity, security, organization, emotional calm, on-the-go lifestyle, and more.
+Where do you and your partner stand in terms of each other’s values?
+Even if the values don’t necessarily line up, the more important question is if there is room in the relationship for each other’s values to co-exist, including room for some compromise.

 2. What are your goals?